 Who is entitled to shared parental leave?

-To take shared parental leave, employees must hit certain criteria.
-Firstly, there must be two parents sharing responsibility for a child.
-Partners include:
+Shared parental leave gives eligible parents greater flexibility during the first year of their life / newly adopted period.
+However, to be eligible for shared parental leave, your employees must qualify under certain criteria.
+Firstly, there must be two parents sharing responsibility of a child.

-• The biological father/mother
+- The biological father/mother.

-• The spouse or civil partner of the birth parents (The same applies for adoptive parents)
+- The spouse or civil partner of the birth parents (The same applies for adoptive parents).

-• A partner living in an ‘enduring relationship’ with the birth parent
+- A partner living in an ‘enduring relationship’ with the birth parent.

 Continuity of employment test